Clinical Psychologist | PDCP | MSc | IFS

 This workshop is open to anyone who is:

-• interested in experiential learning rather than analysis
+interested in experiential learning rather than thinking about or analysing emotions

 No prior experience with therapy, meditation, or IFS is required.